 - Abnormal vaginal bleeding – or any discharge containing blood.
 This is rarely normal and must be carefully examined so that your specialist can rule out all forms of cancer;

 - Definite pain in your abdominal or pelvic area.
-While menstrual cramping is often quite uncomfortable – it can be important to learn why you’re experiencing it if it’s interfering with your regular daily activities.
-While menstrual bleeding and menopause often cause discomfort – any debilitating pain must be properly diagnosed and treated.
-Unfortunately, the cancer can begin spreading long before any serious pain becomes noticeable;
+While menstrual cramping is often quite uncomfortable – it can be essential to learn why you’re experiencing it if it’s interfering with your regular daily activities.
+While menstrual bleeding and menopause often cause discomfort – any debilitating pain must be appropriately diagnosed and treated.
+Unfortunately, cancer can begin spreading long before any severe pain becomes noticeable;

 - Constant fatigue.
-While it’s hard to get many women to take this seriously since daily life stressors make many people tired every day, no one should overlook major fatigue.
+While it’s hard to get many women to take this seriously since daily life stressors make many people tired every day, no one should overlook significant fatigue.
 Tell your doctor if you’re finding it harder and harder to handle your average day.
-A thorough work-up can help you first search for other possibilities -- including major depression, chronic fatigue syndrome and other illnesses.
+A thorough workup can help you first search for other possibilities -- including major depression, chronic fatigue syndrome, and other illnesses.
 Once those have all been ruled out, you must consider whether the fatigue could be a sign of this disease;

 - Unexplained weight loss, losing your appetite – or even feeling “full” most of the time when not eating regularly.
 Although most women often welcome the chance to drop a few pounds, it isn’t always normal to experience these changes – unless your doctor or dietician is helping you to lose some weight.
 Make sure your doctor determines why you’re experiencing these changes – and remain fully open to keeping a daily food diary.